Private Transitional Kindergarten in Tarzana, CA

 Arts & Crafts

-We practice identifying numbers, counting, and sorting.
+We practice identifying numbers, counting, and using manipulatives to explore math concepts.

 Lunch